isomerpages/moe-fairfieldsec/_others/Information for Sec 1 2022/Secondary 1 Registration.md

 The school health team visits secondary schools annually to conduct health screening for students.
 The date is tentatively set on 15 July, 18 – 22 July.
-More information will be provided at the later date.
+More information will be provided at the later date.&nbsp;